Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 The result shown above reveals that the column **plan_name** is found in 3 tables within the **msdb** database.
 We discover that the column is defined with a consistent data type of ‘nvarchar’, but varies in terms of ‘nullability’ as well as ‘default’ values.

 You could now save this helpful little snippet (or ‘template’) as a stand-alone query residing in your file system, or *convert* it to a formal ‘ADS Snippet’.
 The former would be accessed when needed by navigating within the file system (i.e., File, Open), and the later would be retrieved by keystrokes directly in the SQL editor window.
-Another consideration is a formal ‘ADS Snippet’ can optionally provide *variable* substitution, which can greatly simplify the re-use of your custom snippet.
+Another consideration is a formal ‘ADS Snippet’ can optionally provide *variable* substitution, which can greatly simplify the re-use of your custom snippets.

-Regardless of your choice, the next section will cover how to save your ADS queries into the File System, and how to save customized ADS Snippets.
+Regardless of your choice, the next section will cover how to save your ADS queries into the File System, as well as how to save customized ADS Snippets.

 ## Saving Queries and Snippets
 When working with multiple ‘file based’ queries, it is helpful to organize related scripts into a common folder structure.
 To achieve this, you simply select (or optionally create) a folder using the ‘Menu Bar’ File, Open Folder command as shown in figure 3-8.
 This will establish your ‘current’ folder context: